pual/couchbase-mobile-portal/md-docs/ready/training/04-using-the-database.md

 <img src="img/image04a.png" class="portrait" />

+> **Challenge:** Modify the code to uppercase the text inserted before persisting the document to the database.

 <block class="all" />

 ## Delete a Document

 A document can be deleted using the `delete` method.
 This operation actually creates a new revision in order to propagate the deletion to other clients.
+The concept of revisions will be covered in more detail in the next lesson.
 The code below deletes a list.

 <block class="ios" />